Skip over main navigation

 Click here to find a group near you

-Sit silently and observe with a cup of tea - No problem!
+Relax with a cup of tea

-Use a pen and paper to communicate to others - No problem!
+Use a pen and paper to communicate to others

 * * *